arangodb/velocypack/Install.md

 -------------

 The VPack library can be built on Linux, MacOS and Windows.
-Other platforms may work, too, but are untested.
+Other platforms may work too, but are untested.

 The VPack library is implemented in C++.
 To build it, a C++11-enabled compiler is required.
-Recent versions of g++ and clang are known to work.
+Recent versions of g++ and clang++ are known to work.

 VPack uses [CMake](https://cmake.org/download/) for building.
-Therefore, a recent version of CMake is required, too.
+Therefore a recent version of CMake is required, too.